-One of the primary functions of a security system is to make pages, content, and web applications are accessible to only the appropriate users.
-A student logging into a university portal should not be able to access the same resources a professor can.
-A patient logging into a health care portal should not be able to access a doctor’s resources.
-Some content (at least a login page) should be available to everybody, including unauthenticated users (called guest users).
-To learn more about how Liferay DXP restricts access to portal resources to different users, please see the Roles and Permissions documentation.
+One of the primary functions of a web portal is to restrict access to different pages, content, and web applications.
+These kinds of portal resources should only be accessible by the appropriate users.
+E.g., a student who logs in to a university portal should not be able to access the same resources that are available to a professor.
+Similarly, a patient who logs in to a health care portal should not be able to access the same resources that are available to a doctor.
+Some portal resources (at least a login page) should be available to users who have not logged in.
+In Liferay DXP, users who have not logged in are called guest users.

-There are three authentication types: by email address, screen
+three authentication types: authentication by email address, screen name, or

-name, or user ID.
-To choose an authentication type, navigate to the Control
+user ID.
+To choose an authentication type, navigate to the Control Panel, click

-Panel, click on Configuration → Instance Settings →
+on Configuration → Instance Settings → Authentication and use

-Authentication and use the How do users authenticate? selector to make
+the How do users authenticate? dropdown to make a selection.
+Alternatively,

-By default, guest users can create accounts by clicking on the Create Account link in the Sign In portlet, completing the form, and submitting it.
+By default, guest users can create accounts on your portal by clicking on the Create Account link in the Sign In portlet, completing the form, and submitting it.
 If a user already has an account but has forgotten its password, the user can click on the Forgot Password link to request a password reset.
 Both the Create Account form and the Forgot Password form include a CAPTCHA-based text verification field.
 Using CAPTCHA prevents bots from submitting these forms.
-You can use reCAPTCHA instead of CAPTCHA.
-One advantage of reCAPTCHA is that it can allow visually impaired users to pass the test.
-To use reCAPTCHA, navigate to the Control Panel, then click on Configuration → System Settings → CAPTCHA.
+Liferay DXP can be configured to use reCAPTCHA instead of CAPTCHA.
+One advantage of using reCAPTCHA is that it can allow visually impaired users to pass the test.
+To configure Liferay DXP to use reCAPTCHA, navigate to the Control Panel, then click on System → Server Administration → CAPTCHA.

-Some use cases require that all user accounts be created by administrators.
+The security requirements of some web portals require that all user accounts be created by administrators.
+Liferay DXP supports this use case by allowing the Create Account to be removed.
 To prevent guest users from creating new user accounts, navigate to the Control Panel, click on Configuration → Instance Settings → Authentication and uncheck the Allow strangers to create accounts? box.
-You can also prevent users from requesting forgotten passwords or from requesting password reset links by unchecking the appropriate boxes.
+You can also disallow users from requesting forgotten passwords or from requesting password reset links by unchecking the appropriate boxes.

-Remember that the Sign In portlet is the default way for users to log in, but it’s not the only way.
-User accounts can be imported from and exported to LDAP directories.
-You can use single-sign-on (SSO) solutions or token-based authentication, which allows remote web applications to authenticate.
+Remember that using the Sign In portlet provides the most basic way for users to log in to Liferay DXP but it’s not the only way.
+Liferay DXP allows user accounts to be imported from and exported to LDAP directories.
+Liferay DXP can be configured to use single-sign-on (SSO) solutions.
+Liferay DXP supports token-based authentication.
+This mechanism allows remote web applications to authenticate to Liferay DXP.
 Please refer to the other articles in this section for more information.
-Finally, remember that user authentication and remote application authentication mechanisms are extensible.
+Finally, remember that Liferay DXP’s user authentication and remote application authentication mechanisms are extensible.